McDonald's No. 1 Store Museum

-The McDonald's #1 Store Museum was housed in a replica of the former McDonald's restaurant in Des Plaines, Illinois, opened by Ray Kroc in April 1955.
-The company usually refers to this as The Original McDonald's, although it is not the first McDonald's restaurant but the ninth; the first was opened by Richard and Maurice McDonald in San Bernardino, California in 1940, while the oldest McDonald's still in operation is the third one built, in Downey, California, which opened in 1953.
+The McDonald's #1 Store Museum was housed in a replica of the former McDonald's restaurant in Des Plaines, Illinois, US, opened by Ray Kroc in April 1955.
+The company usually refers to this as The Original McDonald's, although it was actually the ninth McDonald's restaurant.

+Actual first restaurant (1955-1984)

+The first McDonald's location was opened by Richard and Maurice McDonald in San Bernardino, California, in 1940 and demolished in 1972, although part of the sign remains.
+The oldest McDonald's still in operation is the third one built, in Downey, California, which opened in 1953.

 However, the Des Plaines restaurant marked the beginning of future CEO Kroc's involvement with the firm.
 It opened under the aegis of his franchising company McDonald's Systems, Inc., which became McDonald's Corporation after Kroc purchased the McDonald brothers' stake in the firm.
+Kroc's restaurant was the first McDonald's built in a colder climate, and some adaptations were made to the design, including a basement with a furnace.

+It was built in 1955 and demolished in 1984.

+Replica (1985-2018)

-The actual restaurant was demolished in 1984, but McDonald's realized that it had a history to preserve, so it built a replica.
+McDonald's realized that the Des Plaines restaurant had historical significance, so it built a replica.
 With gold arches placed over a glass and metal, red-and-white tiled exterior, the building largely followed the McDonald brothers' original blueprints, which they had introduced when they began franchising in 1953.
-A Phoenix, Arizona, restaurant was the first built in this manner.
-Kroc's restaurant was the first McDonald's built in a colder climate, and some adaptations were made to the design, including a basement with a furnace.

 McDonald's announced in 2017 that the building would be torn down due to repeated flooding of the site.
-The demolition was completed in 2018.
+Despite attempts to save the building, demolition was completed in 2018.
 McDonald's then decided to donate the land to the city for a grassy park area.

+Architecture

-The entrance sign was original, with early cartoon mascot "Speedee," representing the innovative Speedee Service System, inspired by assembly-line production which the McDonald brothers had introduced in 1948.
+The entrance sign was original, with early cartoon mascot "Speedee", representing the innovative Speedee Service System, inspired by assembly-line production which the McDonald brothers had introduced in 1948.
 It was, however, moved from its original location at the south end of the property.
 The sign boasted "We have sold over 1 million."
 The replica museum offered irregular summer hours and was often closed; tours were by appointment.
-The ground floor exhibited original fry vats, milkshake Multimixers (which Kroc had been selling when he first encountered the San Bernardino McDonald's restaurant), soda barrels, and grills, all attended to by a crew of male mannequins in 1950s uniforms.
-Visitors could walk in through the kitchen or look through the order windows in front (there was no sit-down restaurant section in the 1955 design).
+The ground floor exhibited original fry vats, milkshake Multimixers which Kroc had been selling when he first encountered the San Bernardino McDonald's restaurant, soda barrels, and grills, all attended to by a crew of male mannequins in 1950s uniforms.
+Visitors could walk in through the kitchen or look through the order windows in front.
+There was no sit-down restaurant section in the 1955 design.
 In the basement was a collection of vintage ads, photos, and a video about McDonald's history.
 Upon demolition, various equipment was relocated to McDonald's corporate headquarters in downtown Chicago as well as its R&D facility in the southwest Chicago suburbs.